ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 ![Coordinates_plan](/images/IOU/SD_Animal_Coordinates.png)

-X grows from left to right and Y grows from top to bottom.
+X grows from left to right and Y grows from top to bottom in this plane.

 Now keeping this in mind, we want to calculate the area of intersection in this image.
 Having just the top left corner and the bottom right corner will suffice.
 If you work with YOLO for example you will need a bit different approach, more on it later.
 In our case then these coordinates would be the green top left corner (Label) and the yellow bottom right corner (prediction), like so: